Symptoms and Diagnosis | Treatment | For More Information

 Most patients with Barrett’s esophagus will undergo endoscopy examinations on a regular basis to help monitor any progression of the disease.

-If you have dysplasia (precancerous changes) your physician may recommend ablation of the abnormal tissue using radiofrequency (RF) therapy.
-At NorthShore, we offer this advanced therapeutic endoscopic procedure to destroy the precancerous cells from the esophagus lining, which allows healthy cells to take their place.
+If precancerous cells (dysplasia) develop, your physician may recommend radiofrequency (RF) therapy.
+This is an endoscopic procedure to destroy the precancerous cells in the esophagus lining and allows healthy cells to take their place.

 For More Information